leandroadonis86/5G-CPE_NR500-EA-Router/README.md

 ## Issues

 ### Vulnerability
 There are some severe insecure internet and Ethernet issues, as claimed on the medium forum.
 I will not dig in this topic, so here is the link you should be worried if you use this device.
-The purpose of this repository is to provide information necessary to make you able to fix it on your own. https://github.com/advisories/GHSA-m584-rmpj-6q5p
+The purpose of this repository is to provide information to make anyone able to fix it on their own. https://github.com/advisories/GHSA-m584-rmpj-6q5p

 ### Hardware